carpentries/sandpaper-docs/profiles/maintainer.md

 Python.
 She has used R in her undergraduate statistics course, but has not used it since.
 She uses the VSCode IDE and Anaconda Python for her work.

+Juana Valdez --- Rstats enthusiast, Microbiologist, Open Science : Juana is a research software engineer with a background in microbiology.
+Her PhD work was studying the microbes that live in lakes.
+She currently works as a data scientist at a the University of Something.

 ## R Maintainers

 :::::::: callout